hbradio/portfolio/content/about.md

 # Hi, I'm Brady Hurlburt. 👋

 I live in Chicago with my wife and kiddos.
 I'm interested in philosophies of learning 📚 and in playing and teaching music 🎹.
-I work as a big-data pipeline engineer 📊 at Salesforce.
+I work as a software engineer.

 {{< figure src="https://i.imgur.com/q7DxgFS.png" alt="Self Portrait" title="Self Portrait 2024" width="400">}}